Kadobahal: History

 In 1932, during British rule, a freedom fighter from Kulunda, Attabira and some of his allies distributed pamphlets against British government in the crowded weekly Market of Kadobahal.
 After being informed of the incident the British sepoys rushed here and apprehended all of them and kept them for some hours inside the rooms of primary school and later released them.

 The village was governed by the Gauntias on behalf of the British.
 To coordinate with the Gauntia administration there was an office of the British at the place where the panchayat office stands now.
-That office was called the Liaison Office (DeraKudia in the local language).
+That office was called the Liaison Office (Dera kudia in the local language).